-ACADEMIC STANDING COLLEGE CRITERIA FEEDBACK/ADVICE Good You must have a cumulative GPA of at least 2.0 to graduate from any program and to remain in good academic standing Congratulations!
+ACADEMIC STANDING COLLEGE CRITERIA FEEDBACK/ADVICE Good Standing You must have a cumulative GPA of at least 2.0 to graduate from any program.
+Congratulations!
 You are in good academic standing.
-Academic Probation If your cumulative GPA falls below 2.0 during a semester You are on academic probation.
-To register for the subsequent semester, you will be required to meet with an academic advisor.
+Academic Probation If your cumulative GPA falls below 2.0 during a semester, you are on Academic Probation.
+To register for the subsequent semester, you will be required to communicate with a OneStop advisor.
 If you attain a 2.0 GPA during the probationary semester, but your cumulative GPA is still below a 2.0, you will remain on academic probation.
-Academic Suspension If you fail all credit-bearing courses for the first semester OR you earn a semester GPA below 2.0 while on academic probation You are on academic suspension.
+Academic Suspension If you fail all credit-bearing courses for the first semester OR you earn a semester GPA below 2.0 while on academic probation, you are on Academic Suspension.
 Consideration for re-enrollment will be given only after both of the following have been met: 1.
-An absence of at least one semester 2.
-Approval of petition for re-enrollment by the VP/Director of Student Affairs If you are living in Baker College housing at the time of Academic Suspension, you must reapply to be considered for readmission to College housing.
-Academic Dismissal If you fail to earn a 2.0 GPA the semester following academic suspension You are academically dismissed, and you must not attend classes at Baker College for four years.
+An absence of at least one semester and 2.
+Approval of petition for re-enrollment by the Vice President/Director of Student Affairs.
+If you are living in Baker College housing at the time of Academic Suspension, you must reapply to be considered for readmission to College housing.
+Academic Dismissal If you fail to earn a 2.0 GPA and you were previously suspended, you are Academically Dismissed.
+You must not attend classes at Baker College for four years.
 You must then reapply for and be granted academic amnesty.

-Academic Standing - Graduate Programs
+Academic Standing - Graduate